MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ---
-title: Application design for mission-critical workloads on Azure
+title: Application design of mission-critical workloads on Azure
 description: This design area explores requisite application design patterns for building a highly reliable application on Azure.
 author: calcof
 ms.author: calcof